Music therapy is used to help restore the motor skills in people diagnosed with Parkinson’s Disease.

 People with Parkinson’s struggle to physically move on their own.
 The brain allows us to automatically move however we desire, without thinking.
 People with Parkinson’s struggle to move while unconsciously thinking about it.

-According to Enrico Fazzini, MD, neurologist at New York University Medical Center, claims that music therapy helps people with Parkinson’s disease unconsciously move again.
-It helps them bring consciousness of a movement such as walking, back into the brain.
+According to Enrico Fazzini, MD, neurologist at New York University Medical Center, music therapy helps people with Parkinson’s disease unconsciously move again.
+It helps them bring consciousness of a movement back into the brain.
 This helps them move with ease.
-Fazzini claims that he has clients that cannot walk easily, but they seem to have no trouble dancing.
-It is because they think about dancing, they are bringing it into their unconscious.
+Fazzini claims that he has clients that cannot walk easily, but seem to have no trouble dancing.
+It is because they think about dancing, and are bringing it into their unconscious.
 By bringing it into the unconscious, they have an easier time moving about.

 Music therapy is proven to help with the sensory skills in people with Parkinson’s.
 It has exhibited beneficial effects within the motor, non-motor, and quality of life skills in those with the disease.